Skip to main content

 The Supreme Court raised (ATS 14736/2022 - ECLI:ES:TS:2022:14736), as a matter of cassation interest, " whether the actions of the State Tax Administration Agency violate article 8 of Organic Law 3/2018, of December 5, on the Protection of Personal Data and guarantee of digital rights with the inclusion of any personal data of third parties not interested in the tax procedures, and whether their processing in said procedures is considered a transfer of personal data based on compliance with a legal obligation for the purposes of current data protection regulations ”.

-Among the legal cases established in section 1 of art.
-6 of the GDPR, considers that those provided for in letters c) “ may apply to the processing of personal data by a tax administration in its functions of applying the tax system: “ the processing is necessary for compliance with a legal obligation applicable to the data controller; ##1##” and e) “ the treatment is necessary for the fulfillment of a mission carried out in the public interest or in the exercise of public powers conferred on the data controller ”, so that the provisions of art.
+Among the assumptions of legality established in section 1 of art.
+6 of the GDPR, it is considered that those provided for in letters c) “ the treatment is necessary for compliance with a legal obligation applicable to the data controller; ” and e) “ the treatment is necessary for the fulfillment of a mission carried out in the public interest or in the exercise of public powers conferred on the data controller ”, so that the provisions of art.
 8 of the LOPD would apply when, for the first case, it requires that said obligation be provided for in “ a rule of European Union Law or a rule with the rank of law ” and, for the second case, that “ derives from a competence conferred by a rule with the rank of law ”.

 According to the Supreme Court, the processing of personal data by the AEAT in the files for the application of taxes is legitimate insofar as it involves both compliance with a legal obligation relating to the efficient management of tax collection and the prosecution of tax fraud, which serves an objective of general interest, in accordance with the provisions of articles 31 and 103 of the Constitution, and motivating the resolutions it adopts in accordance with the provisions of art.
 102.2 c) of Law 58/2003, of December 17, General Tax Law (LGT).